The Phases Of Schizophrenia: Symptoms And Treatment Options

 • Catatonia: Some people with schizophrenia may exhibit a disruption of motor function known as catatonia.
 This can involve a pronounced lack of intentional movement in which the individual sits still for long periods and remains in any position into which they’re moved.
 They may also repeat gestures or mimic the speech or actions of others.

-Phase 3 of schizophrenia: The residual phase
+Phase 3: The residual phase of schizophrenia

 Following an active phase of schizophrenia, an individual’s positive symptoms will typically become less severe, but most will still display one or more persistent negative symptoms.
 These can continue to pose difficulties for the person’s daily function and quality of life.